 22. Holiday charades

-Play this Christmas classic by using names of carols and holiday movies.
+Play this holiday-themed classic by using names of carols and Christmas movies.
 Break into teams and tally points to make it a competition.

 23. Sticker stalkers